Best Pedalboard Overall (our favorite)

-All of the Pedaltrain boards are light weight, affordable and available in a wide variety of sizes.
+All of the Pedaltrain boards are light weight, affordable and available in a wide variety of sizes, considered among the best available for a long time.
 We're comfortable recommending any of them for all skill levels and situations.

-Pedalboards are one of the simplest pieces of guitar technology in existence.
-Yet, there are a lot of them and a lot of different things to consider before you buy one.
-If you’re a guitar player that has started to put together even a small collection of pedals, a pedalboard should be on your radar pretty quickly.
-In this article I’m going to cover some of my best pedalboard recommendations, covering all the factors you’ll need to consider when buying one for yourself.
+The most ideal pedalboards are often the simplest.
+Yet, there are a lot of them to sift through and different features to consider before you buy one.
+If you’re a guitar player that has started to put together even a small collection of effects pedals, a pedalboard should be on your radar pretty quickly.
+In this article I’m going to cover some of my the best pedalboards, based on the main factors you’ll need to consider when buying one for yourself.

 1. Voodoo Lab Dingbat

-The Dingbat board feels heavier and more solid compared to a similar-sized Pedaltrain board.
-This is likely due to the smaller holes on the Dingbat, compared to the long rails on the Pedaltrain boards.
+The Dingbat pedalboard feels heavier and more solid compared to a similar-sized Pedaltrain board.
+This is likely due to the smaller holes on the Dingbat, compared to the long rails on the Pedaltrains.
 Dingbat is more surface area, though not as thick.

 Voodoo Lab throws in some great add-ons, including their X8 power supply.